swa34/vue-frame-use/README.md

 # Vue Application Framework
-This is a Vue.js framework for building out interfaces for the CAES and Extension web applications.
+This is a Vue.js framework for building out interfaces for the CAES, and Extension web applications.

 ## Development
 ### Clone